Based in Houston, Texas, The Honorable Nancy F. Atlas Intellectual Property American Inn of Court

 to facilitate newly-authored scholarship on Intellectual Property & Information Law (IPIL) by Federal Appellate Court clerks or District Court clerks.

-The SSG program for judicial clerks is administered for the Houston IP Inn by the IPIL Institute at the
+The SSG program for judicial clerks is administered for the Atlas IP Inn by the IPIL Institute at the

 University of Houston Law Center.
 As one of the nation's leading programs for the study of intellectual

 property and information law, IPIL is pleased to provide this administrative support for the creation

 and dissemination of quality scholarship in its field.

 The SSG program for judicial clerks provides grants for IPIL-related scholarship from scholars

 serving or soon serving the Federal Appellate Courts or District Courts as judicial clerks under a two-year

 or shorter appointment.
 The program is made possible through the remarkably generous

 support of the Atlas IP Inn.